György Sárosi: Start as a defender

-Sarosi's international career, began as an 18-year-old in a 3-2 loss to Yugoslavia in May 1931.
-In just his second Hungary appearance, the teenager shackled Czechoslovakia goal machine Antonin Puc as his country recorded a 3-0 win.
-Because of his infallible performances in defence, it was not until his 15th outing that Hungary experimented with Sarosi in attack.
+Sárosi's international career began as an 18-year-old in a 3–2 loss to Yugoslavia in May 1931.
+In just his second Hungary appearance, the teenager shackled Czechoslovakia goal machine Antonín Puč as his country recorded a 3-0 win.
+Because of his infallible performances in defence, it was not until his 15th outing that Hungary experimented with Sárosi in attack.
 Predictably, he scored that day against Sweden.

 World Cup 1934

-In 1934, György Sárosi played his first World Cup.
-Despite being injured in the first game against Egypt, he was fit to play in the quarters-final against Austria.
+In 1934, Sárosi played his first World Cup.
+Despite being injured in the first game against Egypt, he was fit to play in the quarter-final against Austria.
 Despite scoring a penalty at the 60th minute, Sárosi didn't play well in reason of his injury that still had an effect on his game.
 Hungary ended up losing the game 1-2.
 Nemzeti Sport was very harsh with Sárosi and criticized him for not being at his usual level:

 Sárosi only played one game in that World Cup in which he managed to score a goal.